skilld-labs/zen/STARTERKIT/README.txt

       gulp watch

+    To lint CSS & JS run `gulp lint`

     To better understand the recommended development process for your Zen sub-theme, watch the Drupalcon presentation, "Style Guide Driven
     Development: All hail the robot overlords!"
     https://youtu.be/y5coJloNutU

- 6. The environment can be adjusted by using the NODE_ENV variable, the available environments are 'production', 'testing' and 'development'.
+ 6. The environment can be adjusted by using the NODE_ENV variable, the available environments are 'production' and 'testing'.
     This last one is the default.

       # production: for minified assets
       NODE_ENV=production gulp

-      # testing: linters will change exit error code if they fail
-      NODE_ENV=testing gulp linters

-      # default/development
+      # default/testing
       gulp

 Optional steps: